pystrap/django-bootstrap/README.md

 ---

-## 🛠️ Create a Virtual Environment:
+## 🛠️ Open Project and Create a Virtual Environment:

 In **PyCharm**:

+- Open folder (project)

 1. Go to **Settings** → **Project: _your-project-name_** → **Python Interpreter**
 2. Click the ⚙️ next to the interpreter selector → **Add Interpreter**